Quiz bowl: Gameplay

-Toss-ups
+Tossups

-Two common types of toss-ups include buzzer-beaters and pyramidal tossups, with the latter being more common than the former.
+Two common types of tossups include buzzer-beaters and pyramidal tossups, with the latter being more common than the former.
 Buzzer-beaters (also known as speed checks or quick-recall questions) are relatively short, rarely being more than two sentences long, and contain few clues.
 This type of question is written specifically to test players' quick recall skills without discriminating between the different levels of knowledge on a topic that the players possess.
 Buzzer-beaters are not included in major state or national tournaments.

 Pyramidal or pyramid-style tossups include multiple clues and are written so that each question starts with more difficult clues and moves toward easier clues.
 This way, players with the most knowledge of the subject have the best opportunity to answer first.
-Pyramidal toss-ups are considered standard for competitive quiz bowl, especially at the collegiate level.
+Pyramidal tossups are considered standard for competitive quiz bowl, especially at the collegiate level.

-In most formats, correctly answering a toss-up earns a team 10 points.
-Extra points, usually for a total of 15 or 20 points, may be awarded if a question is answered prior to a certain clue-providing keyword in the question, an action known as "powering."
-Answering a tossup incorrectly is called "negging" and may incur a 5-point penalty for a team.
+In most formats, correctly answering a tossup earns a team 10 points.
+Extra points, usually for a total of 15 or 20 points, may be awarded if a question is answered prior to a certain clue-providing keyword in the question, usually marked by an asterisk, an action known as "powering."
+Buzzing in before the entire question has been read and answering incorrectly is called "negging" and may incur a 5-point penalty for a team.
 After a neg occurs, the moderator continues reading the rest of the question for the other team.
 There are usually no further penalties after one team has already negged.

 Bonuses

 Bonuses usually have multiple parts, related by a common thread but not necessarily related to the tossup that was answered.
 Bonuses are also typically introduced with a theme or fact that connects them before the questions themselves are read.
 A team is usually rewarded with 10 points for each correct answer in a bonus.
 Bonuses are the only types of questions that allow conferral among team members, with 5 seconds typically being given after the question to confer before an answer is required.
 Usually, only the team that answered the tossup correctly can answer the bonus, though some formats allow the opposing team to answer those parts of the bonus not correctly answered by the team that earned the bonus, a gameplay element known as a "bounceback" or "rebound."
 Less-used types of bonus questions include multiple-choice bonuses (sometimes seen in Science Bowl), list bonuses (which require answers from a given list), and "30-20-10" bonuses (which give small sets of clues for a single answer in order of decreasing difficulty, with more points being awarded for giving the correct answer on an earlier clue.
 The 30-20-10 bonus was officially banned from ACF in 2008 and NAQT in 2009.
+Most programs now use a bonus of easy, medium and hard but in different orders.